bahardy/fTFM_ANN_modeling/README.md

 The dataset used to train ANN models is obtained from fine-grid Two-Fluid simulation results of a tri-periodic gas-solid fluidized bed.
 Simulations have been performed using the NEPTUNE_CFD software.
 The fine-grid simulation results have been filtered for a range of filter sizes.
 Only a subset of the full dataset is provided in this repository (about 6%).

-The `data` folder contains the filtered dataset obtained from 10 cases with different physical parameters (see Table in REF or the param.txt file inside each subfolder).
+The `data` folder contains the filtered dataset obtained from 10 cases with different physical parameters (see Table-1 in https://arxiv.org/abs/2401.00179 or the param.txt file inside each subfolder).

 ## Models
 ### For the filtered drag force